owncloud-archive/documentation/admin_manual/configuration/server/security/ransomware-protection.rst

    When an account is locked, it will still be fully usable from the ownCloud web UI.
    However, ownCloud clients (as well as other WebDAV clients) will see the account as set to read-only mode.

-Users will see a yellow notification banner in the ownCloud web UI directing them to "Personal Settings -> Security" ("*Locked by Ransomware Protection app.
-Unlock your account in the security settings panel.*"), where additional information is displayed and users can unlock their account when ransomware issues are resolved locally.
+Users will see a yellow notification banner in the ownCloud web UI directing them to "Personal Settings -> Security" ("*Ransomware detected: Your account is locked (read-only) for client access to protect your data.
+Click here to unlock.*"), where additional information is displayed and users can unlock their account when ransomware issues are resolved locally.

 .. note::
    Locking is enabled by default.
 If this is not desired, an administrator can disable it in the "Admin -> Security" panel.